KamilKrol5/learning-cards/backend/API_description.md

     for such a case is <code>\<api address\>/api/items/?set_id=\<set_id\></code> or
     <code>\<api address\>/api/items/?learning_set_id=<\set_id\></code>.
-    Example call is ``http://127.0.0.1:8000/api/items/?set_id=2`` and the response body has the form as shown below.
+    Example call is ``http://127.0.0.1:8000/api/items/?set_id=2`` and the response body has the form shown below.
     ```
     [
         {